ministryofjustice/moj-frontend/docs/design-system-impact.md

 Design System components are used 2,481 times in MOJ services.

 This counts the first time each component is used in a service.
-So if a service uses the date picker 50 times, for example, it'll be counted just once.
+So if a service uses the button menu 50 times, for example, it'll be counted just once.

 Multiplied, this tells us the impact on spending.